Treatment, coverage & costs

-- Dialysis services are provided by public or private providers operating under contract to the local health insurance centre.
+- Dialysis services are provided by public or private providers operating under contract to the local health insurance house.
 You can get the addresses of dialysis service providers from one of these centres.

 - EHIC holders can benefit from oxygen therapy during a hospital stay if they receive medical assistance for continuous hospitalisation.

 - This type of medical assistance is reimbursed by the local health insurance centres.

 - The conditions described under 'Hospital treatment' are applicable.